jimschacko/Tesla-Stock-Price-Prediction-using-RNN-LSTM/README.md

 adj Close: Adjusted stock closing price of Tesla after taking dividends, stock splits, and new stock offerings into account.

-Volume: Amount of an Tesla Stock that changed hands over the course of the trading d
+Volume: Amount of an Tesla Stock that changed hands over the course of the trading day.

 Source: https://finance.yahoo.com